 Yes.
-Subject to the maximum amount that can be raised in a 12-month period, an issuer could close an offering under the exemption in multiple tranches.
-However, if the issuer needs to raise a minimum offering amount in order to have available funds to meet its business objectives and liquidity requirements for a period of 12 months, the issuer will need to raise this minimum offering amount in the first tranche closing.
+An issuer could close an offering under the exemption in multiple tranches, subject to the maximum amount that can be raised in a 12-month period.
+While an issuer can close an offering in multiple tranches, if the issuer needs to raise a minimum offering amount to meet the 12-month funds sufficiency requirement, it must raise that minimum amount in the first tranche closing.
 In addition, the issuer must close the last tranche no later than the 45th day after issuing and filing the news release announcing the offering.